brianpos/fhir-net-mappinglanguage/README.md

 The file/code structure is planned to remain inline with the java implementation to ease maintenance.

+Possible uses:
+* between versions of FHIR
+* data exaction for SDH (SDOH etc)
+* from US Core to IPA
+* other formats to/from FHIR

 ## Release notes ##
 Not released yet!